AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXBasicObject/Container__1.md

 ICAEXBasicObject.Container&lt;T> Method
 =======================================
-AutomationML 2.1 APIGets the CAEXSequence for elements of type T, which is owned by this CAEX object.
+Gets the CAEXSequence for elements of type T, which is owned by this CAEX object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)